subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

 ### Collaboration model

-- Databricks Community Edition has no shared workspace → each engineer works in their own environment.
+- Databricks Free (formerly Community Edition) has no shared workspace → each engineer works in their own environment.
 - Synchronization: code and notebooks are synced through GitHub.
 - Source of truth: the Kanban board ensures coordination, visibility, and accountability across roles.